GH-WEN/learngit/readme.txt

 Git has a mutable index called stage.
 Git diff
 Git tracks changes of files
-creating a new brach is quick.
+creating a new brach is quick and simple.